-Please Note: Children with EHCPs and Children who are Looked After or Previously Looked After must, in accordance with the In-Year Fair Access Protocol take precedence over those on the waiting list.
+Please Note: Children with EHCPs, Children who are Looked After or Previously Looked After and Children placed via the In Year Fair Access Protocol must take precedence over those on the waiting list.

 Late Applications

 If an application is received after the published deadline then it will not be considered until after the initial offer of places unless exceptional circumstances merit consideration alongside on-time applications.
 However, once all sixty places have been offered, late applicants will be placed on the waiting list according to the priority order given above.